 Process for Q Contract Recommendations

 - A Q contract is an initial, non-tenured appointment for faculty who join the University as an associate professor or professor.
 It is only relevant to the Academic (RT) and Academic (CT) Tracks.
-It may be desirable to appoint a new faculty member on a Q contract when an individual is at a senior level but has experience or credentials which are not the norm for the College or which make the option of offering immediate tenure inadvisable.
-Although Q contracts may be written for one, two, or three years, the full three year Q appointment is strongly recommended.
-During the promotion and tenure cycle of the final year of the Q contract, the faculty member is normally reviewed for tenure.
-Other options include petitioning for an additional three years (requires Provost’s approval) or allowing the Q contract to expire without continued employment.
+It may be desirable to appoint a new faculty member on a Q contract when the candidate is of relatively senior standing in the field but does not yet possess the record of particular achievement expected of a tenured member in the College.
+Q contracts allow an initial term appointment for as long as four years.
+During the final year of the Q appointment, the faculty member may be approved for indefinite tenure following a review through the campus promotion and tenure process, or not be reappointed.
+In unusual circumstances and prior to the final review year, a “Q” appointment may be renewed for up to two additional years.
 The terms of a Q appointment should be included in the letter of offer.

 Process for Q-Contract Recommendations